ChrisWhealy/DistributedSystemNotes/Lecture 3.md

 1. Bob takes offence and immediately responds to both Alice and Carol by saying *"Up yours!"*
 1. However, Alice's original message to Carol is delayed for some reason, and results in Bob's rude response arriving ***before*** Alice's original message

-Without a clear understanding of concept of the "happens before", Carol will not be able to understand why Bob has sent her such a rude message.
+Without a clear understanding of concept of the "happens before", Carol will not understand why Bob has apparently started sending her insulting messages.

 ## Network Models

-### Synchronous or Asynchronous?
+### How Long Does it Take to Send a Message?<br>(Would that be Synchronous or Asynchronous?)

 If we could say with certainty that sending a network message required no more than `N` units of time, then we would have a much better idea of how communication should be managed.
-Under these circumstances, using timeouts to reason about communication failure would be a reasonable approach.
-Networks that make such guarantees are known as "synchronous networks" (E.G a network in which we know that message transmission will take no more than `N` units of time).
-In general, synchronous networks require the existence of a stable circuit between sender and receiver.

-However, this is not how the internet works.
+If such an upper limit could be placed on communication performance, then using timeouts to reason about communication failure would be a reasonable approach.

+Networks that make such timing guarantees are known as "synchronous networks" (E.G a network in which we know that message transmission will take no more than `N` units of time).
+In general however, synchronous networks require the existence of a stable circuit between sender and receiver &mdash; which is exactly what does not exist in either public switched telephone neworks ([PSTNs](https://en.wikipedia.org/wiki/Public_switched_telephone_network)) or the internet.

 The internet is an asynchronous network (I.E. a network having no central point of control and in which there is no upper bound on message transmission time)

-As an aside, there is also a type of network known as *"partially synchronous network"* in which the upper bound on transmission time is large, but finite.
+> As an aside, there is also a type of network known as *"partially synchronous network"* in which the upper bound on transmission time is large, but finite.
 (For details, see the book [Distributed Algorithms](https://www.amazon.co.uk/Distributed-Algorithms-Kaufmann-Management-Systems-ebook/dp/B006QUTUR2/ref=sr_1_1) by Nancy Lynch)

 ### But Can We Reason About Transmission Times?